 And all for free.

-A RELUCTANT COUNTERWEIGHT TO NETFLIX
+A RELUCTANT RIVAL TO NETFLIX

 iflix has positioned itself as the streaming service for emerging markets, focusing on high-volume, low-cost subscription accessed primarily through smartphones.